What is an All Means All Network?

 Catia Malaquias is a lawyer, a co-founder of All Means All and the mother of three young children.
 She has extensive legal and strategic expertise and is committed to human rights and inclusion of people with disability in every area of life.

-Catia is also a Director of the Attitude Foundation and Down Syndrome Australia.
-In 2016 Catia co-founded the School Inclusion Parent Network (SIPN) and the Global Alliance for Disability in Media (GADIM), an international platform that encourages actions to increase and improve representation of people with disability in the media.
+Catia is also a Board Director of the Attitude Foundation and Down Syndrome Australia.
+In 2016 Catia co-founded the Global Alliance for Disability in Media (GADIM), an international platform that encourages actions to increase and improve representation of people with disability in the media.

 School Inclusion Network for Educators (SINE)